jdleesmiller/jdleesmiller.github.io/_drafts/lessons-from-building-node-apps-docker.markdown

 ## Conclusion

 We've taken an app and got it running in development and production entirely within Docker.
-Woohoo!
+Great job!

-We had to jump through some hoops to bootstrap a node environment without installing anything on the host, but I hope it was edifying, and you only have to do it once.
+We jumped through some hopefully edifying hoops to bootstrap a node environment without installing anything on the host.
+We also jumped through some hoops to avoid running builds and processes as root, instead running them as an unprivileged user for better security.

-Node / npm's habit of putting dependencies in a subfolder makes our lives a little bit more complicated than other solutions, such as ruby's bundler, that install your dependencies somewhere else, but we were able to work around that fairly easily with the 'nested volume' trick.
+Node / npm's habit of putting dependencies in the `node_modules` subfolder makes our lives a little bit more complicated than other solutions, such as ruby's bundler, that install your dependencies outside the application folder, but we were able to work around that fairly easily with the nested node modules volume trick.

-We finished this article with a note about testing node.js services in Docker, and that's where I'll pick things up in my next article.
+Finally, we used Docker's multi stage build feature to produce a `Dockerfile` suitable for both development and production.
+This simple but powerful feature is useful in a wide variety of situations, and we'll see it again in some future articles.

+My next article in this series will pick up where we left off about testing node.js services in Docker.
+See you then!

 <p>&nbsp;</p>
 ---